mikedev2017/blender-projects/eggzample-hologram/README.md

 This project was created with Blender.
 You can download Blender from [Blender.org](https://www.blender.org/).
-The `pyramid_projector_eggzample.blend` file included in this repo contains everything you need to create a video for a pyramid hologram projector.
+The `pyramid_hologram_eggzample.blend` file included in this repo contains everything you need to create a video for a pyramid hologram projector.
 You can find instructions for building a pyramid hologram projector [here](http://www.instructables.com/id/No-CD-case-no-tape-3D-hologram-pyramid-the-quickes/).